Evolutionary Biology (Life Sciences 3500) — Fall 2014

 Examples from the literatureUse one or both of the following databases to search for scientific articles that provide examples to accompany our studies.

-Note: if you are buying this book somewhere other than the bookstore, be sure to get the 4th edition (the 5th edition was just published in August 2013).
+Note: if you are buying or renting this book somewhere other than the bookstore, be sure to get the 5th edition.

 From the primary literature